Cosmic Elk Links

 References and acknowledgements

 Our work on the clock was aided by the fact that we were able to investigate the clock tower when that part of the palace was awaiting restoration and therefore could see far more of the structure and the changes that had been made.
 We were given copies of old plans of the palace.
 We also found useful information in accounts and other records and in books.
 And we have been helped by a number of people.
+More references and acknowledgments in the booklet, now downloadable free.

 Useful Links